 5. Can I reschedule my MCAT?

 There is a deadline to reschedule your MCAT test date.
-If you’ve registered to take the MCAT but don't feel ready or can’t make it, go to the AAMC MCAT page to see if you're still able to reschedule your test.
+If you’ve registered to take the MCAT but don't feel ready or can’t make it, go to the AAMC website to see if you're still able to reschedule your test.
 Bear in mind that you may have to pay a rescheduling fee.

 6. What is a good MCAT score?